 With finite on-site loss, the explicit form of the self-energy $\Sigma_{c}(z)$ (and thereby $\tilde{\Gamma}_{\text{eff}}$) should be modified by performing the transformation $z\rightarrow z+i\kappa$.
 In this case, we can identify the modified coupling matching condition by finding the value(s) of $g_{N}/g_{0}$ for which the effective decay rate of the giant emitter $c$ is zero, i.e.,

-However, as shown in Fig.~\figpanel{Loss}{a}, this condition cannot be fulfilled for strong enough on-site loss (e.g., $\kappa/g_{0}=4$).
-In that case, the effective decay rate is always positive such that the emitter always exhibits complete decay in the long-time limit.
+However, as shown in Fig.~\figpanel{Loss}{a}, this condition cannot be fulfilled for a sufficiently strong on-site loss (e.g., $\kappa/g_{0}=4$).
+In that case, the effective decay rate is always positive so that the emitter exhibits complete decay in the long-time limit.
 For the case in Fig.~\figpanel{Loss}{a}, where $\Delta_{c}=0$ and $N=2$, the condition in Eq.~(\ref{modifieddecay}) can be simplified to $\text{Re}[1+(g_{2}/g_{0})^{2}+y_{\pm}^{2}(g_{2}/g_{0})(\beta^{2}+\beta^{-2})]=0$.
 Clearly, the dimensionless effective decay rate $\tilde{\Gamma}_{\text{eff}}$ has two different zeros (no zero) if the discriminant

 is positive (negative).
 We depict in Fig.~\figpanel{Loss}{b} the discriminant as a function of the on-site loss rate $\kappa$, which shows that the discriminant becomes negative for $\kappa/g_{0}\approx3.2$.